 The Four-Year Cycle

-Bitcoin has historically moved through recognizable boom and bust periods roughly every four years, loosely tied to an event called the halving, where the amount of new Bitcoin produced gets cut in half.
+Bitcoin has moved through boom and bust periods roughly every four years since its creation.
+These periods loosely follow an event called the halving, when the amount of new Bitcoin produced drops by half.

-After each halving, Bitcoin has historically seen a major bull run followed by a significant correction.
-We're potentially in one of those correction phases right now.
-Understanding the cycle doesn't predict the future, but it does help put the current environment in context rather than reacting to it emotionally.
+After each halving, Bitcoin has historically seen a major run-up followed by a sharp correction.
+You may be watching one of those corrections right now.
+Knowing the cycle does not predict the future, but it gives you a framework for interpreting price drops beyond the day-to-day panic.

 The Bigger Picture

 Thirteen governments are mining Bitcoin.
-The largest corporate Bitcoin holder in history keeps buying every week.
-An entire financial infrastructure is being built around a protocol that's been running with near-perfect uptime for over 17 years.
+The largest corporate holder in history keeps buying every week.
+Financial infrastructure is being built around a protocol that has been running with near-perfect uptime for over 17 years.

-The noise gets loud when the price drops.
-It always does.
-But zoom out a little and the picture looks quite different from what the headlines suggest.
+Headlines get louder when the price drops.
+They always do.
+Zoom out, and the picture looks very different from what those headlines suggest.

-That's what 21VOX is here to help you see.
+21VOX is here to help you see that bigger picture clearly.

 References